geomiq/back-end-recruitment-task/README.md

 # Geomiq Back-end Recruitment Task

-Welcome to the beck-end recruitment task for Geomiq, congratulations for making it this far!
+Welcome to the beck-end recruitment task for Geomiq, congratulations on making it this far!

 ## Requirements